-Published every January, the Guild Yearbook is a major membership benefit.
-As well as a record of Guild events and awards, it includes a valuable directory of UK agricultural media outlets and contact details for Members and Friends – detailing their professional interests and services offered.
+Published each January, the Guild Yearbook includes a valuable directory of UK agricultural media outlets and contact details for Members and Friends – detailing their professional interests and services offered.

-The publication also provides a record of Guild events and awards, and contact information for elected representatives on the Guild management council, the International Federation of Agricultural Journalists (IFAJ) and the European Network of Agricultural Journalists (ENAJ).
+The publication also provides a record of Guild events and awards, and contact information for Guild council members, the International Federation of Agricultural Journalists (IFAJ) and the European Network of Agricultural Journalists (ENAJ).

 Guild members keep their Yearbook entry up to date by logging in to their profile on the Guild’s Farming Media Centre website.